Marcus Skribek

 Teaching

-• Created local guidelines for the use of hematopoietic stimulating factors in solid cancers.
+• Author of local clinical guidelines for the use of hematopoietic growth factors in patients with solid tumors.

 Articles